How to Create Expert Content: Subject Matter Experts vs. Content Experts

 Creating a strong business reputation online is about putting your organization’s products, services and expertise on display.
 Many businesses do well at showing off what they do but fall short in setting themselves up as industry experts.
 If you aren’t considered an expert, you’ll suffer in more than just conversions.
 You may also suffer in your rankings on search engine results pages (SERPs).

 This is where subject matter experts come into the picture.
 A subject matter expert is someone who has depth of experience in a given industry.
 They know the ins and outs of their business area.
 They have either the credentials or the experience needed to be considered trustworthy.
-For example, medical content needs to be written or reviewed by an MD or health care professional to be trustworthy.
+For example, medical press releases content needs to be written or reviewed by an MD or health care professional to be trustworthy.
 When subject matter experts write, they include content you don’t find in posts written by non-experts.
 They sound like insiders because they are insiders.

 Subject matter experts are essential, but they aren’t the only piece in the trustworthy content game.
 A content expert is a professional who knows how to turn complicated, expert-level matter into content readers enjoy.
 If you’re lucky, your organization might already have a subject matter expert on board who happens to be a great writer.
 Many businesses, though, rely on the help of experienced copywriters to turn expert knowledge into effective online content.